6 Killer Combinations for Trading Strategies

 Important: You do not have to calculate anything!
 There are financial sites that do all the work for you by presenting correlation tables after calculating the ratios.
 The only thing you are left to do is to read the data in the table.

-For example, let’s watch the levels of correlation between EUR/USD and the other major pairs for different timeframes (as of 30 July 2016):
+For example, let’s watch the levels of correlation between EUR/USD and the other major pairs for different time-frames (as of 13 April 2020):

 From the table: You can see, for instance, that the correlation between EUR/USD and USD/CHF is either highly negative or highly positive, throughout all presented periods in the table (besides for one or two periods).
 What does this mean?
 Say you wish to trade on these 2 pairs – do not open two forex signals or 2 trades moving in the same direction (meaning, both will go bullish or bearish), unless you are using the hedging strategy, but rather in opposite directions.
 If you think of buying one pair, you should sell the other.